Discover how being mindless can affect your productivity and cause unnecessary stress in 4 steps.

 One thing is singing a song while reading the lyrics.
 Something completely different is having an important meeting and emailing at the same time.

 You can’t do both equally well.

-At the end, or you’ll have to ask for an update on the points you missed during the meeting or you’ll have to carefully review your email later (preferably before hitting send).
+In the end, or you’ll have to ask for an update on the points you missed during the meeting, or you’ll have to carefully review your email later (preferably before hitting send).

 Your full attention is required if you don’t want to perform your tasks mindlessly.

 That’s where it makes no sense to multitask.

 If you want to become more productive, you must focus on what you’re doing, period.

 The thing about productivity